rnambaale/project-board-backend/README.md

 - Run `npm install` to install all dependencies
 - Run npm start to start the app
 - Access endpoints on **localhost:5000**

+## Running the database migrations

+Run `npm run undo:migrate` in the terminal for the cloned folder to undo existing migrations.

+Run `npm run migrate` in the terminal for the cloned folder to do migrations.

+Run `npm run seed` in the terminal for the cloned folder to add seeds to the database.